 Note: The process are exactly the same for both on-campus and off-campus students.
-For a list of forms, see the Forms, Petitions, and Guidelines page.
+All the items below in in bold can be found on the Forms, Petitions, and Guidelines page.

 Step 2: For doctoral students only, the preliminary examination is taken after the committee and program of study are approved an on file with the Office of the Registrar.
 Your committee will notify you when you are ready for this examination.
 Following the examination, the Report of Preliminary Examination for the Ph.D. or Ed.D.
 Degree must be filed with the Office of the Registrar whether or not you pass or fail.

 Step 3: If your research involves human subjects, you must consult with the Office of Research and Economic Development.
 A copy of the approval letter for Human and Animal Subject Approval forms must be included in the appendices of your thesis/dissertation.

 Step 4: Be sure all of the documents listed above are submitted to the Office of the Registrar by the correct deadline.
 Utilize any petitions you might need: 6 year, 4 year, 12 hour, etc.